MAJOR GIFTS SERIES PART 2: The Four Steps of Major Gifts Fundraising

 The next step is about establishing and building relationships.
 Just like you wouldn’t walk up to a complete stranger and ask them to marry you (the chances of success are unfortunately slim), asking a prospect for a large donation out of the blue is unlikely to work out.
 That’s why this step is called cultivation.

 Amy Eisenstein suggests designing a cultivation strategy for each individual prospect.
 You may already have in place a range of similar strategies based on different donor profiles.
-This is an excellent foundation, but you can take it a step further.
-When cultivating a new prospect, take the time to learn about them.
 Sift through the research you or your team members compiled on the person.
 Consult others on your team and draw conclusions.
-What characteristics or behaviours make this donor different?
+What characteristics or behaviors make this donor different?
 How will that impact your interactions with them and your eventual ask amount?

 - Why do you feel our mission is important to support?